 Scholarly / Public Engagement Activities:

-Digital platforms ‘without a cause’: why the impact on a museums’ organization should not be taken for granted: I will present a research paper at the International Conference on Arts and Management (June 2019, Venice).
-The paper, written with other two authors, will investigate the impact of the introduction of new digital platforms on the museum’s organizational culture through the case study of the Civic Museums in Treviso.
+- Digital platforms ‘without a cause’: why the impact on a museums’ organization should not be taken for granted: I presented a research paper at the International Conference on Arts and Management (June 2019, Venice).
+The paper, written with other two authors, investigates the impact of the introduction of new digital platforms on the museum’s organizational culture through the case study of the Civic Museums in Treviso.